 Engagement as code for (lecture) attendance

-We’ve all had the experience of thinking to ourselves, or maybe talking to another law teacher, and hearing ‘They’re just not engaged.’
+We’ve all had the experience of thinking to ourselves, or maybe talking to another law teacher, and hearing, ‘They’re just not engaged.’
 It often comes from a real place of concern for law students.
 Although it can also sound a little like ‘Where is my audience?’
 But the rough measure of engagement we tend to use is a blunt one – how many are turning up to class?

 This makes law school a little bit different from other types of schools.
 Unless you have a compulsory attendance requirement, law students aren’t forced to come to class.
-Recorded lectures and well-organised study groups tend to mean that students can get the same content in different ways.
+Recorded lectures and well-organised study groups mean that students can get the same content in different ways.
 Educators can make some content available 24 hours, 7 days a week on Youtube or other platforms (and usually in a more accessible way).